 I said, “your probably right.”
 Then we talked about my family and his career as a prosecuting attorney.

 Getting Into Jesus

 It was very humbling.
 It took me weeks to recover from it, and I rehearsed a thousand “shoulda said” scenarios.
 However, it reshaped my approach.
 Though I still believe, as Catholics must, that good, logical, clarifying thinking is part of authentic dialogue and evangelizing, for Christians the “let us reason together” approach is simply not sufficient.
 Christianity isn’t merely an ideology, a compelling idea, a moral path or some vague spiritual way.
-It’s radically specific, scandalously particular and in-your-face in its proclamation that the universal One God, source of all existing things, is to be fully found only by means of a dead and risen Jew, Jesus of Nazareth.
+It’s radically specific, scandalously particular and in-your-face in its proclamation that the eternal One God, source of all existing things, is to be fully found only by means encounter with a dead and risen Jew, Jesus of Nazareth.

 As a theology professor of mine used to say,

 Though good thinking can lead you to God, only the Spirit of Jesus can lead you into God.
 While human curiosity leads you to study the Baptismal font, divine love dares you to jump in!